Crème Brûlée, French for burnt cream, is one of our favorite desserts!!

 How to Make Creme Brûlée

-2. CUSTARD.
-In a small bowl, whisk the egg yolks, sugar, and vanilla until smooth.
+CUSTARD.
+In a small bowl, beat the egg yolks, sugar, and vanilla, until smooth.

-• Divide the custard mixture between 5 (6-ounce) ramekins.
-Place the ramekins in a large baking pan or roasting pan, then fill the pan with enough hot water to reach about halfway up the sides of the ramekins.
+Place the ramekins in a large baking dish, and fill the dish with hot water to about halfway up the sides of the ramekins.

-• Remove from the oven and let cool in the water bath for 15 minutes, then move to the refrigerator to chill completely.
+BAKE.
+Bake for 32-36 minutes, until the custard only jiggles slightly when shaken.
+Remove from the oven and let cool in the water bath for 15 minutes, then move to the refrigerator to cool completely (for about 1 hour).

 A serving of creme brulee topped with berries on a counter with extra berries on the side.